lulf/dove/README.md

 Dove exposes three different APIs:

 * A connection API that allows you to send and receive frames defined as rust types.
-* A driver API that enables multiplexing of multiple connections and processing events for those connections.
+* A driver API that handles the processing logic of a connection and integrates with the tokio-rs MIO library.
-* A client reactor-like API with an event handler.
+* (TODO) A simplified API for writing clients using async await.

-The goal is to create a higher level API based on this to make it easier to write AMQP clients.

 ## TODO